 Segments and Encodings

-What is a Segment?
+What is a segment?

-However, depending on the characters present in your message, your message may be encoded differently, and that will affect the number of characters that networks can fit into a segment.
+However, depending on the characters present in your message, your message may be encoded differently.
+Encoding can affect the number of characters that networks can fit into a single segment.

-What is Character Encoding?
+What is character encoding?

-Segments and Spoke
+Segments within Spoke